Neuro-Oncology and Neurosurgery at NYU Winthrop Hospital Cancer Center

 At the Forefront of Cancer Care

-At Winthrop University’s Cancer Center, patients with cancer of the central nervous system (brain and spine cancer) or who suffer from neurological complications of cancer treatment have access to world-class, board-certified physicians with extensive training in a wide range of specialties, including:
+At NYU Winthrop University’s Cancer Center, patients with cancer of the central nervous system (brain and spine cancer) or who suffer from neurological complications of cancer treatment have access to world-class, board-certified physicians with extensive training in a wide range of specialties, including:

 - Medical oncology